 Movable Book Store

 Invite your favorite local bookstore to hold a book sale at your school the week before your reading challenge.
 Ask your students, teachers, and parents to put together a list of their favorite books or those they wish for their children to read.
 Your local book store will supply the books for a book fair in which people may buy books for themselves or donate them to your library.
 This generates more interest in reading for the fundraiser and offers an opportunity to promote your fundraiser through your DoJiggy fundraising website.
 A portion of book sales is donated by the book store as sponsorship to kick off the reading fundraiser.

 Reading to the Community

 Reading fundraisers can take on a community service twist by reading to elderly folks in a nursing home or children in hospitals.
 Schools can organize a time and location for each classroom to participate in a community-based readathon.
 Everyone will find this event rewarding, and your students will learn the joy and value of sharing the gift of reading.
 Your donors will be inspired by the rich layers of service and education you´re bringing forth to the community.

-Ask your local and regional bookstores to sponsor your reading event by providing posters, flyers and paid advertisements in your local newspaper and radio station.
+Ask your local and regional bookstores to sponsor your reading event by providing posters, flyers, and paid advertisements in your local newspaper and radio station.
 They will be happy to be involved and receive some great publicity on your DoJiggy readathon website for helping to further the education and literacy of the young citizens in their community.
-Traveling to bookstores with your children is a way to teach them a love of books by surrounding them with hundreds of books, their beautiful pages and being in a great atmospheres for reading.
-Find a bookstore in your town or neighboring towns who will sponsor your school fundraiser and share your commitment to your upcoming readathon.
+Traveling to bookstores with your children is a way to teach them a love of books by surrounding them with hundreds of books, their beautiful pages and being in a great atmosphere for reading.
+Find a bookstore in your town or neighboring towns that will sponsor your school fundraiser and share your commitment to your upcoming readathon.